opd-ai/desktop-companion/PLAN.md

 # Development Completion Plan

 ## Executive Summary
-The Desktop Companion (DDS) project is approximately 95% complete with excellent architecture and comprehensive test coverage (73.8% overall).
-Most core functionality is fully implemented, but there are several areas where functionality could be enhanced, test coverage improved, and performance optimized.
-This plan focuses on finishing remaining edge cases, improving robustness, and addressing identified gaps.
+The Desktop Companion (DDS) project is approximately 98% complete with excellent architecture and comprehensive test coverage (73.8% overall).
+Most core functionality is fully implemented, with all critical performance optimizations now complete.
+The project focuses on finishing remaining advanced features and polishing user experience.

 ## Current State Analysis